 Private Office Space

-Private office space provides you with a dedicated desk and workspace, many times one that can be customized to your particular tastes.
+Private law office space provides you with a dedicated desk and workspace, many times one that can be customized to your particular tastes.
 This option can be rented as a single office or a cluster of offices.
 Most business centers are furnished and serviced, and the participants don’t have to worry about maintenance or upkeep of the facility.
 A professional reception greets your visitors and answers your phone.
 Usually, these offices come with a lockable door.
 Who it’s good for: Private office space is great for, and usually is only afforded by, a company that is not just growing but thriving and has a need for reliability and privacy.
 Once a company grows to be more than three full-time people, the need to collaborate balloons and not having a common area to work can be detrimental.
 For all law firms, the reputation benefits of having a full time dedicated office of one’s own are impactful.
-Typically private office space in NYC only makes financial sense for a company with a maximum of 15 to 20 people; any more than that and subletting or pursuing your own lease might be the better way to go.
+Typically private law office space only makes financial sense for a company with a maximum of 15 to 20 people; any more than that and subletting or pursuing your own lease might be the better way to go.
 What it typically costs: Private office space comes in at the higher end of the pricing scale.
 Most NYC business centers charge $1k per month or more depending on your space needs.

-Elegant, Discrete, and Secure NYC Office Space for Your Law Firm
+Elegant, Discrete, and Secure NYC Law Office Space for Your Law Firm

 Corporate Suites is uniquely positioned to respond to the law office space needs of NYC law firms.
 NYC attorneys love our high touch concierge client service team, the ability to customize their own office space, and the quiet and confidentiality of our discrete NYC office suites